sporter42/flask_app/README.md

 ```

 ## Files in Your Repo
-After completing the first three parts of this walk-through, organize the files in your repo as shown below.
+After completing the first three parts of this walk-through, check that the files in your repo are organized as shown below.

 - .gitignore
 - appspec.yml